ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 ~]# grep VARNISH_STORAGE /etc/varnish/varnish.params
 VARNISH_STORAGE="malloc,3G"
 ```
-Please note Varnish will need a restart for this change to take affect.
+Please note Varnish will need a restart for this change to take effect.
 ## Version Check
 You can see the version of Varnish installed with the following command:
 ```bash